-The coronavirus has marked a turning point in all aspects of our lives health-wise, socially, economically, etc. In this context, Zinklar, the only market research SaaS platform, has been tracking the impact of COVID-19 on the population and their consumption habits for over 2 months, to obtain insights and help brands to understand their consumers.
-This tracking was carried out in the United Kingdom, Spain and Mexico, and was launched daily at the beginning, which later turned weekly, from April 1st to June 2nd.
+The coronavirus has marked a turning point in all aspects of our lives health-wise, socially, economically, etc. In this context, Zinklar, the agile market research platform, has been tracking the impact of COVID-19 on the population and their consumption habits for over 2 months, to obtain covid consumer insights and help brands to understand their consumers.
+This tracking was carried out in the United Kingdom, Spain, and Mexico, and was launched daily at the beginning, which later turned weekly, from April 1st to June 2nd.

 Each study was launched through the Zinklar platform and using the unique mobile-only methodology (which means that respondents answered exclusively through their mobile phones).
 Each wave was sent to a national representative sample of 200 respondents.
 In total, in the UK, we carried out 3,400 interviews.

 Each wave is analyzed by our research experts, who have extracted a key insight per day that reflects a change in consumption.
 All the insights have been compiled on the Zinklar landing page dedicated to COVID-19.